 Maximize your investment in Xero accounting software by integrating add-on Tipalti automation software.
 You can use Tipalti software for your company’s end-to-end payables, multi currency payment processing, and FX accounting.

-Tipalti, the maker of AP, purchase order procurement, global partner payments, and other finance automation software, offers advanced foreign exchange (FX) products, Multi-FX and FX Hedging.
+Tipalti, the maker of AP, purchase order procurement, mass payments, and other finance automation software, offers advanced foreign exchange (FX) products, Multi-FX and FX Hedging.
 Your business can use Tipalti Multi-FX and FX Hedging for each FX payment and its FX accounting with its AP automation software.
 Tipalti automation software add-ons have integration with Xero accounting software, other accounting software brands like QuickBooks, and all ERP systems.

 Benefits of Tipalti’s add-on FX products are:

 - Use a virtual currency account for all entities, currencies, and payment methods instead of setting up and using a network of international regional banks

 - Access live foreign exchange rates in real-time and track foreign currency conversion status

 - Get very competitive FX rates by leveraging Tipalti’s $43B of its platform annual spend